cockroachdb/docs/src/current/cockroachcloud/folders.md

 {{site.data.alerts.callout_success}}
 Keep the following in mind:

-- When your organization enables the use of folders, the **Clusters** list contains less detailed information about a given cluster.
+- When your organization enables the use of folders, the **Clusters** list contains less-detailed information about a given cluster.
 To see all of the details about a cluster, view its **Details** page.
-- To discover the entire folder structure, you must list each folder's contents separately.
+- To discover the entire folder structure, you must view each folder's contents separately.
 {{site.data.alerts.end}}

 1. To list the clusters and folders at the level of the organization, go to **Clusters**.